Asaba airport gets direct flights to Kano – The Sun Nigeria

 Delta State Government has announced the commencement of direct flights from Asaba Airport to Aminu Kano International Airport in Kano State.

-In a statement, the state Commissioner for Information, Charles Aniagwu, on Wednesday said Aero Contractors will commence flights from the airport to Kano on January 20.
+Commissioner for Information, Charles Aniagwu, in a statement yesterday, said Aero Contractors will commence flights from the airport to Kano on January 20.

-He noted that the growing business activities at the airport was as a result of the huge investments made by the Okowa administration to upgrade the airport.
+He said the growing business activities in the airport was due to huge investments made by the Governor Ifeanyi Okowa administration to upgrade the airport.

-“I, therefore urge air travellers and Deltans to take full advantage of the innovations and opportunities from the airport to enjoy world-class air transport services to their various destinations,” Aniagwu stated.
+“I therefore urge air travellers and Deltans to take advantage of the innovations and opportunities from the airport to enjoy world-class air transport services to their various destinations,” Aniagwu said.”

 Leave a Reply